shaAnand/Shekel/BlockBasicForDummies.md

-# Get you hands dirtly ot build your Fist App
+# Get you hands dirtly ot build your First App

 #  SmartContract